evilsocket/opensnitch/wiki/block-lists.md

 ---

-How to add a global rule to block ads or trackers:
+How to add a global rule to block ads, trackers or malware domains system-wide on Linux:
 ---

 1. Create a new rule: `000-block-domains`